 - Increased use of alcohol, tobacco or other drugs

 There are some people who may experience stress more acutely during this time.
 For example:

 - Older people and individuals with underlying health conditions who are at higher risk for more serious complications from COVID-19;

 - Health care providers, first responders and other individuals who are on the frontlines of the COVID-19 response;

-- People with mental health conditions and substance use disorders; and
+- People with mental health conditions and substance use disorders or going through meth withdrawal treatment; and

 - Children and teenagers.

 Individuals feeling confined and claustrophobic under the Safer at Home order should begin and follow healthy routines in order to manage anxiety and stress.
 The following is a list of helpful tips: